calixt88/Runescape_3_Scripts/README.md

 Python scripts for the MMORPG Runescape using the module pyautogui.
+Most of the programs may need tuning for each device because pyautogui can be very finicky.

-Before running any of the scripts, read the description for each.
+## Before running any of the scripts, please read the description for each.